do i need a bike license?

 (b) The event is rescheduled and you cannot or do not wish to attend the rescheduled event.

 (c) The event is significantly relocated, and the nature of the experience and/or geographic location of the event is fundamentally altered by the relocation.
-You must apply for a refund within five (5) working days of the announcement of the relocation in order to obtain a refund.
+You must apply for a refund within ten (10) working days of the announcement of the relocation in order to obtain a refund.

-(e) You are unable to attend due to injury, illness, illness of any person accompanying you to the event, or other person for whom you need to care; transport failure or delay
+(e) You are unable to attend due to injury, illness, illness of any person accompanying you to the event, or other person for whom you need to care and you provide valid supporting documentation such as a medical certificate.

 what food is available